-- 1. Keep an accurate and detailed log of all changes to their product and this log must be available to ICAR upon request.
-This log must include details of in-house performance measurements and Quality Assurance testing showing the amended product has maintained or enhanced its quality and performance. - Submit the product for re-certification before the expiration of its current ICAR certification.
+- a.
+Keep an accurate and detailed log of all changes to their product and this log must be available to ICAR upon request.
+This log must include details of in-house performance measurements and Quality Assurance testing showing the amended product has maintained or enhanced its quality and performance. - b.
+Submit the product for re-certification before the expiration of its current ICAR certification.
 The manufacturer must submit this product no earlier than 6 months before the expiration of the certificate and no later than 5 months before the expiration of the certificate.

-3. Understand that ICAR may take sample products from the marketplace and test its conformance against the conformance of the device the manufacturer originally submitted should ICAR suspect a breach of the signed ICAR Code of Conduct or a product change that has not been subjected to the tests outlined in Section 10.2.4 of this document.
+c.
+Understand that ICAR may take sample products from the marketplace and test its conformance against the conformance of the device the manufacturer originally submitted should ICAR suspect a breach of the signed ICAR Code of Conduct (available here) or a product change that has not been subjected to the tests outlined in Section 2.4 on page 10 of this document.

-Should the manufacturer fail to meet any or all of the above conditions for the use of the ICAR certificate, actions may be taken by ICAR as detailed in http://www.icar.org/index.php/certifications/animal-identification- certifications/form-to-report-misuse-of-id-device/
+Should the manufacturer fail to meet any or all of the above conditions (see here for misuse reporting form) for the use of the ICAR certificate, actions may be taken by ICAR upon the receiving of the form for misuse reporting.